-dependent clause independent clause Even though the spent a lot of time looking for resources the student was not able to find the information dependent clause her lecturer said was essential for the assignment.
+dependent clause independent clause Even through she spent a lot of the student was not able to find the informatime looking for resources tion

 Special joining words or conjunctions are used to combine clauses in sentences.
 Independent clauses are joined by the conjunctions and, but, and or, while dependent clauses can be combined by using such words as: although, since, because, however, nevertheless, yet, while, whereas, if, when, etc.